Skip to main content

 What gets checked

-Each ISLE component manages a set of files (compose overrides, Traefik configs, environment entries).
+Each Islandora component manages a set of files (compose overrides, Traefik configs, environment entries).
 Converge compares the expected content against what is present on disk and reports or repairs any differences.
 Components that are disabled or superceded are skipped unless explicitly targeted with --component.

 See also